barryvdh/laravel-ide-helper/README.md

 The class name will be different from the model, avoiding the IDE duplicate annoyance.

 > Please make sure to back up your models, before writing the info.

+> You need the _ide_helper.php file to add the QueryBuilder methods.
+You can add --write-eloquent-helper/-E to generate a minimal version.
+If this file does not exist, you will be prompted for it.

 Writing to the models should keep the existing comments and only append new properties/methods.
 It will not update changed properties/methods.